elcolin/ft_irc/README.md

 Let's do the same for our client sockets.

-    fds[j].revents = 0; //we need to set revents each time to 0, or else it'll permanently be POLLIN fds[i].events = POLL_IN;
+    fds[j].revents = 0; //we need to set revents each time to 0, or else it'll permanently be POLLIN and will trigger the condition every time fds[i].events = POLL_IN;
     fds[i++].fd = client_socket;